 Core Function: Professional Training

-The goal of this project is to develop a Pediatric Audiology Trainee Emphasis (PATE) for Doctor of Audiology (AuD) students in the Department of Speech and Hearing Sciences at the University of Washington.
-A major focus of PATE is involvement of AuD students as long-term trainees in the LEND (Leadership Education in Neurodevelopmental and related Disabilities) at the CHDD during the second and third years of their four-year program.
+This project provides a Pediatric Audiology Trainee Emphasis (PATE) for Doctor of Audiology (Au.D.) students in the Department of Speech and Hearing Sciences at the University of Washington.
+A major focus of PATE is involvement of Au.D students as long-term trainees in the LEND (Leadership Education in Neurodevelopmental and related Disabilities) program at the CHDD during the second and third years of their four-year program.
 Trainees receive didactic and clinical experience to prepare them to provide services in clinical, early intervention, and educational settings and to provide counseling and support services to families.
 They also learn to work collaboratively within interdisciplinary teams and to use their skills and knowledge to become leaders in their discipline.
 The project has developed a specialized curriculum and provides stipends to four trainees per year for three years.
 The curriculum developed for this project will be disseminated widely to help increase community capacity for pediatric audiology services.